 Arts is a section of the Association of College and Research Libraries, a division of the American Library Association.
 The Arts Section represents librarians and specialists working in or interested in the fields of visual and performing arts.
 Arts provides an umbrella organization for the promotion of library service in this field through discussion of current issues, the exchange of information, and the carrying out of suitable projects.

-Going to ALA Annual?
-Please join us for ACRL Arts Discussion Forum on Saturday, June 27 from 10:30-11:30am at Hilton San Francisco Union Square Continental 6
+The ACRL Arts Discussion Forum was held on Saturday, June 27 from 10:30-11:30am at Hilton San Francisco Union Square Continental 6

 Instruction and Reference Librarian

 Visually aesthetic design is an important part of the human experience.
 Colors, design and other aesthetics have a marked impact on behavior and emotion.
 Through the presentation the I will make the argument that visually aesthetic design in information literacy and other learning opportunities is a key tool for instructional designers and instructional librarians.

 Teaching Information Literacy Skills Using Creative Play: The Rutgers Art Library Lego Playing Station

 Rutgers, the State University of NJ